unsplit/unsplit/README.md

 #### Grunt

-Clone our repository and install the nesecarry modules to build with Grunt (NOTE: You will need to have nodeJS installed):
+Clone our repository and install the modules to build unsplit with Grunt (NOTE: You will need to have nodeJS installed):

 ```bash
 git clone https://github.com/unsplit/unsplit.git